SouravMzdr/Directory-Organizer/README.md

 Screenshots to be added here.

-## Developing `Move Files`
+## Developing `Directory Organiser`

-To install `move_files`, along with the tools you need to develop and run tests, run the following in your virtualenv:
+To install `directory_organiser`, along with the tools you need to develop and run tests, run the following in your virtualenv:

 ```bash
 $ pip install -e .[dev]